cbillowes/gatsby-remark-interactive-gifs/README.md

 ## Troubleshooting

-Run a `gatsby clean` when you source nodes are no longer generated.
+Run a `gatsby clean` when your source nodes are no longer generated.

 ## Notes